rightaditya/catgram/README.md

 * `ground_truth.auto` is the ground-truth `.auto` file (e.g., straight from CCGbank).
 The heads specified in this file are followed directly according to the syntax specified in CCGbank.
-* `sys.auto` is the parse preidcted by the statistical parser.
+* `sys.auto` is the parse predicted by the statistical parser.
 By default, the head-finding rules of [Lewis and Steedman (2014)](https://aclanthology.org/D14-1107/) are followed to extract the root node.